phantomx999/Program-Design/HW/HW00/README.md

 The green button on the right says 'New'.
 Click on it.
 Here you'll create a new repository with your name.

-Under repository name, you must follow the following convention for the grading scripts to properly identify and grade your work: csci3081-<student-umnid>.
-For example, if your UMN id is doexx123, then your repository should be named csci3081-doexx123.
+Under repository name, you must follow the following convention for the grading scripts to properly identify and grade your work: repo-<student-umnid>.
+For example, if your UMN id is doexx123, then your repository should be named repo-doexx123.

 Next, ensure that you select _private_ as the privacy setting.
 If you leave it as public, any other student can also see your repository (and potentially push code, delete code, etc.).